Advanced Hooks

 Context

 Often, a hook is going to need a value out of context.
-The useContext
+The useContext hook is really good for

-to be wrapped around the component using the hook.
+this, but it will often require a Provider to be wrapped around the component using the hook.
 We

-can use the wrapper
+can use the wrapper option for renderHook to do just that.

-example from the Basic Hooks section to get a
+Let's change the useCounter example from the Basic Hooks section to get a

-value from context and build a CounterStepProvider
+step value from context and build a CounterStepProvider that allows us to set the value:

 import React, { useState, useContext, useCallback } from 'react'const CounterStepContext = React.createContext(1)export const CounterStepProvider = ({ step, children }) => (<CounterStepContext.Provider value={step}>{children}</CounterStepContext.Provider>)export function useCounter(initialValue = 0) {const [count, setCount] = useState(initialValue)const step = useContext(CounterStepContext)const increment = useCallback(() => setCount((x) => x + step), [step])const reset = useCallback(() => setCount(initialValue), [initialValue])return { count, increment, reset }}